Lines open 9am to 5:30pm

 Time at destination: 4.5 hours

-Comfort stop: No
+Comfort stop: Yes

 Drop off point: Swannery Coach Park